-- Each member has but one vote. - The Chairperson only votes in cases of a tie. - Voting will be by a show of hands. - Members may vote 'yes', 'no', or 'abstain'.
+- Each member has but one vote.
+See Section 1.04 (a) for the definition of CASC Members. - The Chairperson only votes in cases of a tie. - Voting will be by a show of hands. - Members may vote 'yes', 'no', or 'abstain'.
 No other votes will be considered valid. - Amendments are voted on before the motion itself is voted on. - After an amendment has been voted on, the motion is then voted on. - If the motion is not carried then related amendments, if any, automatically do not carry as well.

-Section 5.07 Rules of Order - Proposals
+Section 5.04 Rules of Order - Proposals